Efficient 4 day itinerary for backpacking Montenegro without a car.

 On this tour

 This is the exact tour we did.
+We have written a whole blogpost about it:

 This post contains affiliate links.
 If you use these links to buy something we may earn a commission.
 You would help us a lot if you do so.
 Thanks.